SPREAD OF CBE INNOVATIONS IN NETWORKS

 MIXED METHODS, MULTIPLE DATA SOURCES

-Express goals for the research include actionable insights for CBE policymakers, funders, and practitioners.
-These will be reported in reports and online visualizations designed for broad audiences.
+Goals for the research include actionable insights for CBE policymakers, funders, and practitioners.
+These will be shared in reports and online visualizations designed for broad audiences.

-The study serves as the dissertation research for Bruce Haupt, a doctoral candidate at the University of Kentucky.
+This study represents the dissertation research for Bruce Haupt, a PhD candidate at the University of Kentucky.
 Bruce is enrolled in the Department of Educational Leadership in UK’s College of Education.
 The Chairperson for his doctoral committee is Dr. John Nash.
-Other committee members include Dr. Lars Bjork, Dr. Beth Rous, and Dr. Ajay Mehra.
+The committee also includes Dr. Lars Bjork, Dr. Beth Rous, and Dr. Ajay Mehra.

 This research extends a 2018 pilot study of collaborative interactions among actors in the CBE inter-organizational network with data drawn from publicly available online sources (e.g., CBE conference presentations with multiple presenters, CBE co-authored publications, and CBE board and committee memberships).
 An interactive visualization of the study data (built for a separate class project) can be found here.

-The research project is a funded partner of the National Research Collaborative for Competency-Based Education/Learning administered by the American Institutes for Research (AIR) and funded by the Lumina Foundation.
+The research is part of the National Research Collaborative for Competency-Based Education/Learning administered by the American Institutes for Research (AIR) and funded by the Lumina Foundation.
+This dissertation project is also supported by the National Academy of Education and Spencer Foundation through the NAEd/Spencer Dissertation Fellowship.